 What does the society do?

 We set up events, such as discussion groups, talks and socials on Stoicism, focusing on topics relevant to young people.
 We do this as an autonomous chapter of the Aurelius Foundation.
 We also collaborate with greater good societies where possible.
+You can find out more in this podcast documentary.

 How can I sign up?
 How do I get involved?